 Up to 2x faster at the core.

 New quad-core Intel Core i7 processors are standard on the 15- and 17-inch MacBook Pro.
 And the 13-inch models feature the new dual-core Intel Core i5 processor or the fastest dual-core processor available — the Intel Core i7.
 All the models use Intel’s recently refined chipsets.
 So what does all that mean for the new MacBook Pro models?
-Bottom line: They perform up to twice as fast as the previous generation,1 breezing through demanding tasks like editing HD video, compiling audio or rendering a multilayered image file.
-And since Mac OS X Snow Leopard is designed to take advantage of every processor core, it captures every last bit of performance from the processor.
+Bottom line: They perform up to twice as fast as the previous generation,

 Whether you’re watching a video, updating your blog or editing photos, data has to travel from place to place to be processed.
 The latest Intel Core architecture puts the processor, cache, memory controller and graphics engine on a single chip.
 Since data doesn’t have as far to travel, you get faster performance and greater efficiency.